bmunkh3/CS426_Munkh-Erdene_Bill_Asgn4/README.md

 - **Input Devices**: Machines that emit unprocessed data spheres.
 - **CPU Interpreter**: Processes unprocessed data spheres and outputs processed data spheres.
 - **Output Devices**: Accept CPU processed data spheres only.
+- **Billboards**: Light source with a lightbulb texture always facing the player.
+- **Hazardous Walls**: Obstacles that collide with the objectives and the player.

 ---